 The number of LRP awards varies each year.
 The average number of new and renewal awards in past years has been approximately 1,500.
 Please see the Data and Reports section of the website for additional information about trends in LRP applications and awards.

 When will applicants be notified about their awards?

-LRP applicants will receive notice of award funding by September following the
+LRP applicants will receive notice of award funding into September following the application deadline.

 Will the Loan Repayment Program be offered next year?